Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 ### Extensible string

 A varstring31 whose content is the concatenation of other encoded data structures, possibly including other varstring31s.
 Used for values that future versions of the protocol might wish to extend without breaking older clients.
-Older clients can consume the complete "outer" varstring31 and parse out the subparts they understand while ignoring the suffix that they don’t.
+Older clients can consume the complete “outer” varstring31 and parse out the subparts they understand while ignoring the suffix that they don’t.

 ### Public Key